NACLab/ngc-learn/README.md

 ## <b>Documentation</b>

-Official documentation, including some tutorials, can be found
+Official documentation, including tutorials, can be found
 <a href="https://ngc-learn.readthedocs.io/en/latest/#">here</a>.

 The official blog-post related to the source paper behind this software library